Sexual offences in the United Kingdom: Rape

 Rape has the same statutory definition for all three jurisdictions.
 Each jurisdiction has its own case law on the interpretation of that legislation.
 The statutory definition is:

 If a person ("A"), with As penis – penetrates to any extent, without (1) another person ("B") consenting, and (2) without any reasonable belief that B consents, either intending to do so or reckless as to whether there is penetration, the vagina, anus or mouth of B then – A commits an offence, to be known as the offence of rape.

 It is therefore only legally possible for a cisgender woman to be guilty of rape if they assist a male assailant in an attack on a third party.
 Otherwise, a female can be charged with assault by penetration or causing sexual activity without consent, both of which carry similar sentences to rape.
 The age of consent in all three legal jurisdictions in the United Kingdom is set at 16, a person under 16 years of age is deemed legally incapable of consenting to sexual activity by law.
 With regard to legal definitions, the law defines sexual activity with underage teenagers (aged 13-15) under the crime of 'sexual activity with a child' - when a child is under 13, the definition in question is automatically shifted to rape, irrespective of context.

 Of women aged 16 to 59 in England & Wales interviewed for the 2006/07 British Crime Survey, 0.5% (1 in every 200) reported that they had suffered rape or attempted rape in the previous year, equating to approximately 85,000 nationally.
 In the same year, less than 800 persons were convicted of rape.

+In June 2026, Reform UK MP Rupert Lowe published a crowd-funded report on the reputed activities of grooming gangs in England.
+The report suggested that 250,000 girls had been victims of organized child sexual exploitation over several decades and claimed that the offenders in many cases were predominantly British Pakistani Muslim men.
+The estimate has been disputed, and reviews of the report noted that incomplete national data on offenders ethnicity prevents definitive conclusion about the demographic composition of offenders across all cases.
+Several sources criticised the report as being inaccurate and misleading, while the Police Service of Northern Ireland stated that there was "no evidence that suggest any of the findings are true".